ronantakizawa/sleeptimecompute/README.md

   - Particularly valuable when test-time tokens are significantly more expensive
   - Can reduce test-time compute needed for the same accuracy by ~5×

+## When Not to Use Sleep-Time Compute

+Sleep-time Compute may not be beneficial in these scenarios:

+- **Unpredictable Queries**: When questions are difficult to anticipate from the context
+  - The research shows diminishing returns for less predictable queries
+  - Standard test-time compute may be more effective in these cases

+- **Single Query Scenarios**: With only one question per context
+  - The overhead of sleep-time compute isn't amortized
+  - Cost efficiency significantly drops without multiple related queries

+- **High Test-Time Budget Settings**: In applications where extensive test-time compute is already allocated
+  - Research shows standard test-time compute can sometimes outperform sleep-time compute when sufficient test-time resources are available

+- **Non-Stateful Applications**: Systems where context doesn't persist between interactions
+  - Without a persistent context to analyze during idle time, the core benefit is lost

+- **Rapidly Changing Contexts**: Environments where the context is frequently updated
+  - Pre-computed inferences may quickly become outdated

 ## Implementation Details

 This demo implements Sleep-time Compute using: